themepark-dev/theme.park/CSS/addons/organizr/glass/README.md

 ## Full

-1. Set the Organizr theme to either Aquamarine or Hotline.
+1. Set the Organizr theme to either Aquamarine, Hotline or Space Gray

 2. Import the `glass-base.css` and root variables in the Custom Theme CSS box like below.
   Replace `--main-bg-color` with a wallpaper you have uploaded to Organizr